Protective Put Options Strategy

 Result: Loss limited to $800 ($10,000 - $9,200), versus the unhedged $3,000 loss.
 The protective put saved you $2,200 in this scenario, and the savings would grow even larger if the stock fell further.

-The core tradeoff is clear: you pay a certain cost (the premium) in exchange for eliminating uncertain downside below the strike.
-This makes the strategy best suited for investors who are bullish enough to keep holding the stock, but worried enough about a specific risk — earnings, a macro event, or just elevated valuations — that they want a defined floor.
+The core tradeoff is clear: you pay a known cost (the premium) in exchange for capping your downside below the strike.
+This makes the strategy best suited for investors who still want to own the stock, but want a defined floor under the position during a period of elevated risk.

 Profit and Loss Dynamics